ifranco/academic-kickstart/content/project/strings-of-thought-2/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Strings of Thought 2"
-summary: "Strings of Thought #2 is an interactive installation that invites the audience to explore and play with a musical meta-instrument and collaboratively create an intricate soundscape."
+summary: "Strings of Thought 2 is an interactive installation that invites interaction with a performer through a wearable meta-instrument to create a collaborative soundscape."
 authors: [ivan-franco]
 tags: ["art"]
 categories: ["art"]